learn-co-curriculum/uci-mod-3-object-relationships-with-belongs-to/README.md

   # => "Drake"
 ```

 Now our relationship between songs and their artists is complete. **This is called the "belongs to" relationship**.
 A song can only have one artist (at least in our domain model), so we say that a song "belongs to" an artist.
-We enact this relationship by giving songs a setter and a getter method for their artist artist.
+We enact this relationship by giving songs a setter and a getter method for their artist.
+There is nothing that requires that the artist attribute be filled with an instance of the `Artist` class.
+This is an internal contract that you must keep.
+As the developer you must make sure that you only put `Artist` instances in there!